bitnami/containers/bitnami/wordpress/README.md

 For persistence of the WordPress deployment, the above examples define docker volumes namely `mariadb_data`, `wordpress_data`, `apache_data` and `php_data`.
 The WordPress application state will persist as long as these volumes are not removed.

-If avoid inadvertent removal of these volumes you can [mount host directories as data volumes](https://docs.docker.com/engine/userguide/containers/dockervolumes/#mount-a-host-directory-as-a-data-volume).
+To avoid inadvertent removal of these volumes you can [mount host directories as data volumes](https://docs.docker.com/engine/userguide/containers/dockervolumes/#mount-a-host-directory-as-a-data-volume).
 Alternatively you can make use of volume plugins to host the volume data.

 ### Mount host directories as data volumes with Docker Compose